Next meeting:

 Jim Downey Memorial Bench Dedicated

-Foreground: Jay and Karen Downey, Jim's son and wife.
+Jim's Bench Foreground: Jay and Karen Downey, Jim's son and wife.
 Background: NCCA Board & Officers: Susan Hepp, secretary, Carl Ruzicka, member, Joanne Urquhart, former secretary, Pete Ancona, current president, and Bob Donatelli, treasurer.

 On a sunny Tuesday in late October, family, friends, and residents gathered to formally dedicate the Jim Downey memorial bench.
 Just past Union St. by the woods and facing Mill Pond Road, the bench provides both a lasting memory of the more than 30 years of service Jim gave to Newtown Crossing, and a pleasant spot to stop and enjoy the view.